LambdaTest/documentation/README.md

 The static files are generated in the build folder and run on your local machine at: http://localhost:3000/.
 To stop the build or served site, hit Ctrl + C to interrupt.
 You can enter new commands in terminal, rebuild, and restart.

-LambdaTest Documents was created using [Docusaurus 2](https://docusaurus.io/) with React
+[LambdaTest Documentation](https://lambdatest.com/support/docs/) was created using [Docusaurus 2](https://docusaurus.io/) with React

 ## Publishing Content

-As pull requests are merged to the `main` branch by the LambdaTest Documentation team, the content builds and deploys to a staging site.
+As pull requests are merged to the `main` branch by the [LambdaTest Documentation](https://lambdatest.com/support/docs/) team, the content builds and deploys to a staging site.
 This allows you to review and test your content thoroughly on a server, rather than a local build, prior to merging your code to production.